-- A. Limit its review to the issues articulated and evidence presented at the Step II hearing, unless evidence presented at the Step III hearing is shown to have been unavailable at the time of the Step II a hearing and admitted upon a showing of good cause; - B. Review the grievance coordinator's record of the Step II hearing, hear the argument of the parties, and ensure that the proceedings follow due process and the rules of this Article. - C. Determine the issues to be addressed and the extent to which evidence will be allowed: - D. Determine who will be allowed to present argument(s) and whether additional evidence will be admitted for good cause, if any; and - E. Review the Grievance Coordinator's record of the Step II hearing, hear the argument of the parties, and ensure that the proceedings follow due process and these rules; - F. Impose a 15-minute time limit for each party to present its case and may further restrict presentation of the issues or the proceedings, if presentation or issues are irrelevant to the grievance;
+- A. Limit its review to the issues articulated and evidence presented at the Step II hearing, unless evidence presented at the Step III hearing is shown to have been unavailable at the time of the Step II a hearing and admitted upon a showing of good cause; - B. Review the grievance coordinator's record of the Step II hearing, hear the argument of the parties, and ensure that the proceedings follow due process and the rules of this Article. - C. Determine the issues to be addressed and the extent to which evidence will be allowed; - D. Determine who will be allowed to present argument(s) and whether additional evidence will be admitted for good cause, if any; and - E. Review the Grievance Coordinator's record of the Step II meeting, hear the argument of the parties, and ensure that the proceedings follow due process and these rules. - F. Review the Grievance Coordinator's record of the Step II hearing, hear the argument of the parties, and ensure that the proceedings follow due process and these rules; - G. Impose a 15-minute time limit for each party to present its case and may further restrict presentation of the issues or the proceedings, if presentation or issues are irrelevant to the grievance;

-G. Include a detailed explanation for any Committee decision rendered regardless of whether the final decision was sustained, denied or modified by the Committee.
+H. Include a detailed explanation for any Committee decision rendered regardless of whether the final decision was sustained, denied or modified by the Committee.